 15. Click the student icon arrow to display a student category menu.
 The category menu can be used in order to quickly navigate to a corresponding screen when the link is clicked.

 The menu includes links to the following screens/information, most of which can be found on the Student Info screen: Demographics, Schedule, Grades or Course History, Absences, Add Referral, Test History, SSS, Enrollment, Requests, Standard Grades, Activities, Referrals, and Grad.

-16. You can sort data by clicking on any of the headers.
+17. You can sort data by clicking on any of the headers.
 Click once for ascending results; click twice for descending results.
-In the image shown, results have been sorted by clicking on Student twice; therefore, the listed students start with W.